Uzumakichiha-md/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that creates a directory called my dir with permissions seven five one in the working directory
+Script that changes the group owner to school for the file hello